Competing Bandits: The Perils of Exploration Under Competition: Full experimental results

 \subsection{Extensions}

 Our theoretical results can be extended beyond the basic model in Section~\ref{sec:model}.

 \xhdr{Reward-dependent utility.} Except for Corollary~\ref{cor:SoftMax-strong}, our results allow a more general notion of principal's utility that can depend on both the market share and agents' rewards.
-Namely, principal $i$ collects $U_i(r_t)$ units of utility in each global round $t$ when she is chosen (and $0$ otherwise), where $U_i(\cdot)$ is some fixed non-decreasing function with $U_i(0)>0$.
-In a formula, $U_i := \sum_{t=1}^T\; \indicator{i_t=i}\cdot U_i(r_r)$.
+Namely, each principal $i$ collects $U_i(r_t)$ units of utility in each global round $t$ when she is chosen (and $0$ otherwise), where $U_i(\cdot)$ is some fixed non-decreasing function with $U_i(0)>0$.

 \xhdr{Time-discounted utility.} Theorem~\ref{thm:DG-dominance} and Corollary~\ref{cor:DG-dominance} holds under a more general model which allows time-discounting: namely, the utility of each principal $i$ in each global round $t$ is $U_{i,t}(r_t)$ if this principal is chosen, and $0$ otherwise, where $U_{i,t}(\cdot)$ is an arbitrary non-decreasing function with $U_{i,t}(0)>0$.